-In the kampong where I lived till 1973, nightfall meant that high-flying females of the insect kind would be coming out in swarms looking for an easy meal.
+In the kampong where I lived till 1973, nightfall meant that high-flying females of the insect kind would be coming out in swarms looking for a Happy Meal of the bloody kind.

 Well, some folks preferred to use mosquito incense coils, but an overnight long exposure to those toxic fumes left them half dead by daybreak.